openjournals/joss/docs/submitting.md

 After submission:

-- One or more JOSS reviewers are assigned and the review is carried out in the [reviews repository](https://github.com/openjournals/joss-reviews)
+- One or more JOSS reviewers are assigned and the review is carried out in the [reviews repository](https://github.com/openjournals/joss-reviews).
 - Authors respond to reviewer-raised issues (if any are raised) on the submitted repository's issue tracker.
-Reviewer contributions, like any other contributions, should be acknowledged in the repository
+Reviewer contributions, like any other contributions, should be acknowledged in the repository.
-- Upon successful completion of the review, deposit a copy of your (updated) repository with a data-archiving service such as [Zenodo](https://zenodo.org/) or [figshare](https://figshare.com/), issue a DOI for the archive, and update the review issue thread with your DOI
+- Upon successful completion of the review, deposit a copy of your (updated) repository with a data-archiving service such as [Zenodo](https://zenodo.org/) or [figshare](https://figshare.com/), issue a DOI for the archive, and update the review issue thread with your DOI.
-- After assignment of a DOI, your paper metadata is deposited in CrossRef and listed on the JOSS website
+- After assignment of a DOI, your paper metadata is deposited in CrossRef and listed on the JOSS website.
-- And that's it
+- And that's it.

 If you want to learn more about what the review process looks like in detail, take a look at the [reviewer guidelines](reviewer_guidelines.html).